Rudolph Nissen

-Rudolph Nissen (sometimes spelled Rudolf Nissen) (September 5, 1896 – January 22, 1981) was a German surgeon who chaired surgery departments in Turkey, the United States and Switzerland.
+Rudolph Nissen (sometimes spelled Rudolf Nissen) (5 September 1896 – 22 January 1981) was a German surgeon who chaired surgery departments in Turkey, the United States and Switzerland.
 The Nissen fundoplication, a surgical procedure for the treatment of gastroesophageal reflux disease, is named after him.

 Nissen trained under German physicians Ludwig Aschoff and Ferdinand Sauerbruch.
 He completed the first pneumonectomy in 1931.
 In 1948, he performed an abdominal surgery that extended the life of Albert Einstein by several years.
 Nissen wrote an autobiography published at Deutsche Verlags-Anstalt in 1969 called "Helle Blätter, dunkle Blätter.
 Erinnerungen eines Chirurgen".
 (ISBN 978-3421014993) which was reviewed in the Journal of the American College of Surgeons.
 A selection of his writings and lectures was published at Schattauer in 1997 under the title of "Fünfzig Jahre erlebter Chirurgie: Ausgewählte Vorträge und Schriften."(ISBN 978-3794506156).

 Biography

 Nissen was born in a Jewish-German family in Neisse, Silesia, German Empire, in 1896.
 He was the son of Franz Nissen, a well-known surgeon.
-Rudolph Nissen pursued medical studies in Munich, Marburg and Breslau.
+Rudolph Nissen pursued medical studies at the Ludwig-Maximilians-Universität München, Marburg University and the University of Breslau.
 He then trained in pathology under influential physician Ludwig Aschoff at the University of Freiburg.
 During the First World War he served in a medical corps unit and was severely injured by a gunshot in his lung which led to lifelong problems.
 He finished his medical studies after the war.
-In 1921, he came to the University of Munich as an assistant to German surgeon Ferdinand Sauerbruch.
-Six years later, Sauerbruch and Nissen moved to the Charité at the University of Berlin.
+In 1921, he came to the Ludwig-Maximilians-Universität München as an assistant to German surgeon Ferdinand Sauerbruch.
+Six years later, Sauerbruch and Nissen moved to the Charité at the Friedrich Wilhelm University of Berlin.
 In 1933, Nissen became the surgery department head at Istanbul University.
 The move was prompted by Hitler's Jewish boycott, although Nissen was at first not directly affected by anti-Jewish legislation because he had been an active World War I front soldier.

 Nissen left Turkey for the United States in 1939, and later moved to the United States.
 He was a surgery research fellow at Massachusetts General Hospital for two years, and spent several years in New York as chair of the surgery programs at Jewish Hospital and Maimonides Medical Center.
 He was a department head at the University of Basel from 1952 to his retirement in 1967.
 He died in 1981 in Riehen.